Which Angle In Def Has The Largest Measure

 2. The angle opposite the longest side is angle D.

-3. Therefore, angle D is the largest angle in triangle DEF.
+3. That's why, angle D is the largest angle in triangle DEF.

 Example 2: